Climate of Mars: Weather

-Mars' temperature and circulation vary every Martian year (as expected for any planet with an atmosphere and axial tilt).
+Mars's temperature and circulation vary every Martian year (as expected for any planet with an atmosphere and axial tilt).
 Mars lacks oceans, a source of much interannual variation on Earth.
 Mars Orbiter Camera data beginning in March 1999 and covering 2.5 Martian years show that Martian weather tends to be more repeatable and hence more predictable than that of Earth.
 If an event occurs at a particular time of year in one year, the available data (sparse as it is) indicates that it is fairly likely to repeat the next year at nearly the same location, give or take a week.

 On September 29, 2008, the Phoenix lander detected snow falling from clouds 4.5 km above its landing site near Heimdal Crater.
 The precipitation vaporised before reaching the ground, a phenomenon called virga.

 Clouds

 Martian dust storms can kick up fine particles in the atmosphere around which clouds can form.
 These clouds can form very high up, up to 100 km above the planet.
-The first images of Mars sent by Mariner 4 showed visible clouds in Mars' upper atmosphere.
+As well as Martian Dust Storms, clouds can naturally form as a result of dry ice formation or water and ice.
+Furthermore, rarer "Mother of Pearl" clouds have formed when all particles of a cloud form at the same time, creating iridescent clouds.
+The first images of Mars sent by Mariner 4 showed visible clouds in Mars's upper atmosphere.
 The clouds are very faint and can only be seen reflecting sunlight against the darkness of the night sky.
 In that respect, they look similar to mesospheric clouds, also known as noctilucent clouds, on Earth, which occur about 80 km above our planet.